XiaoTianCan/ASRA/draft-xxx-sidrops-aspa-analysis-00.md

 ## Cannot Distinguish Leak and Hijack for an Invalid AS_PATH
 Existing ASPA verification algorithm can identify invalid AS_PATHs, but it cannot distinguish leak and hijack for an invalid AS_PATH.
 The main reason is that ASPA records only focus on registering all provider ASes while not indicating the adjacency/topology information.
 When the Hop-check(x, y) function returns "Not provider+", the algorithm does not know whether the real cause of the result is i) ASy is ASx's customer/peer instead of provider or ii) link(x,y) is a fake link.
 Therefore, when the algorithm returns invalid, it is not able to indicate whether the path is caused by a fake link-based hijack or not.

 For operators, it's instructive to know the type of an invalid AS_PATH.
 If there exists no hijack, the invalid AS_PATH is likely to be an unintentional route leak.
-Otherwise, the network may be attacked by route hijacks.
+Otherwise, the network may be attacked by path manipulation attacks.

 ## Not Directly Applicable to IBGP Ingress and EBGP Egress Verification